phusion/passenger/src/agent/Core/SpawningKit/README.md

  * Step has already been performed successfully.
 Will be visualized with a green tick.
  * Step has failed.
 Will be visualized with a red mark.

-Steps that have performed successfully or failed also have an associated duration time.
+Steps that have performed successfully or failed also have an associated begin time.
+The duration of each step is inferred from the begin time of that step, vs either the end time of that step or (if available) the begin time of the next step.

 ### The preparation and the HandshakePrepare class